anatols/onlockdown/README.md

 ## Credits

-I'd like to say special thanks to all the maintainers and owners of the projects my website depends on!,
+I'd like to say special thanks to all the maintainers and owners of the projects my website depends on!

 ### Lockdown data
 I'm getting the data from the github repository of The Oxford COVID-19 Government Response Tracker (OxCGRT)